vaan-linux/WPS-Office-Skin-Installer-for-Linux/README.md

 8) Everforest
 9) Gruvbox

 Note: This script only works on the International version of WPS Office (v.11).
+Installing WPS office via Flatpak is recommended for all Linux distributions supporting it, since its latest version is the international version, and as a proprietary app it is better run in a sandboxed environment.

 ## Steps
 ### Make sure Git is installed on your system